 Which Bonvoy hotel should you book at Los Angeles International Airport LAX?
-Marriott Vs Sheraton Gateway Vs Renaissance.
-Which stand out? which are dogs?
-If you want a solid hotel with a good comfy bed for a good night’s sleep, a nice bathroom, a free airport shuttle, free breakfast and a location that does not feel rough, which should you choose?
+Marriott vs. Sheraton Gateway vs. Renaissance.
+Which stand out?
+Which are worst?
+If you want a solid hotel with a good comfy bed for a good night’s sleep, a nice bathroom, a free airport shuttle, free breakfast, and a location that does not feel rough, which should you choose?

-LAX recently spent $14 billion in improvements to the airport and the surrounding hotels have also largely been improved and updated.
+LAX recently spent $14 billion USD in improvements to the airport, and the surrounding hotels have also largely been improved and updated.
 There are, in fact, a massive 8,000 hotel rooms around LAX.
-There’s a Sheraton, a Westin, a Renaissance, a Four Points and a Courtyard by Marriott at LAX in addition to the Marriott.
+There’s a Sheraton, a Westin, a Renaissance, a Four Points, and a Courtyard by Marriott at LAX in addition to the Marriott.
 All are, of course, part of the Bonvoy loyalty scheme.
-The Four Points and Courtyard are very basic, so your choice for the best hotel is really between the Sheraton Gateway, the Westin, the Renaissance and the airport Marriott outlined below.
-The top choices for the Bonvoy scheme are the Marriott Vs Sheraton Gateway Vs Renaissance.
+The Four Points and Courtyard are very basic, so your choice for the best hotel is really between the Sheraton Gateway, the Westin, the Renaissance, and the airport Marriott outlined below.
+The top choices for the Bonvoy scheme are the Marriott vs. Sheraton Gateway vs. Renaissance.

 1. Sheraton Gateway LAX

-LAX Sheraton Gateway Club Lounge Breakfast is largely continental; Starbucks coffee, yoghurt, pastries, hard boiled eggs, fruit plus hot scrambled eggs, hot oatmeal (No sausage or bacon).
+LAX Sheraton Gateway Club Lounge Breakfast is largely continental; Starbucks coffee, yogurt, pastries, hard-boiled eggs, fruit plus hot scrambled eggs, hot oatmeal (No sausage or bacon).